fg-research/website/docs/_sources/blog/general/posts/inflation-forecasting-random-forest.rst.txt

     For the random forest model, we set the number of trees in the ensemble equal to 500, the maximum fraction of randomly selected features equal to 1 / 3, and the minimum number of samples in a terminal node or leaf equal to 5, as in <a href="#references">[2]</a>.
-For the autoregressive model, we set the number of lags equal to 4, which, as discussed above, is the same number of lags used by the random forest model.
+For the autoregressive model, we use the same number of lags used by the random forest model which, as discussed above, is equal to 4.
     </p>

 .. code:: python